giannilmbd/dynare/doc/manual/source/examples.rst

     Both Frequentist (Maximum Likelihood) and Bayesian (Slice Sampling) approaches are presented.
     Additionally, it is shown how to estimate an AR(2)-process by working with the roots of the autoregressive process instead of the coefficients

+``perfect_foresight_with_expectation_errors.mod``

+    Elementary RBC model (same as ``ramst.mod``), simulated in perfect foresight with expectation errors: agents behave as under perfect foresight, but they can still be surprised by unexpected shocks, and thus recompute their optimal plans when such an unexpected shock happens.